mturnerFC/SudokuWizardJS/README.md

 Once the initial values are entered into the display, the next step is to display the remaining possible values in all of the other cells.
 This is done by clicking on the Add Pencil Marks button.
-For each cell, if there has been no value clicked in, the candidates table is made visible and the final value element made invisible using and instance of the Display class.
+For each cell, if there has been no value clicked in, the candidates table is made visible and the final value element made invisible using an instance of the Display class.

-Next, an instance of DisplayData calss is used to propagate the values selected, turning off candidates that are no longer possibilities for that cell.
+Next, an instance of DisplayData class is used to propagate the values selected, turning off candidates that are no longer possibilities for that cell.

 Finally, the control buttons are enabled or disabled as appropriate for the next possible actions.